Tracey Gold: Battle with anorexia

 In 1991, she started starving herself more than ever and vomiting, and lost a great amount of weight, to the point that she was admitted to a hospital in early 1992.
 Her lowest weight is estimated to have been near 80 pounds.
 She was suspended from the show for her skeletal appearance.
 Photos of Gold's emaciated body were plastered all over tabloid magazines, and she was one of the first celebrities ever to be formally outed for anorexia.
 She last appeared in the 1991 episode "Menage a Luke" after missing the two prior episodes where her problem is very obvious in some scenes, and did not return until the last two episodes of the series in the late spring of 1992, although she was not nearly recovered at this point.

 After several years' struggle, Gold eventually recovered, and starred in the television movie For the Love of Nancy (1994) with Jill Clayburgh.
 The film explored a young woman's battle with anorexia and its effects on her family.
 Although she was warned of the possibility that she had done damage to her reproductive organs by the years of anorexia, Gold was able to give birth to four children.

 As she entered her thirties, Gold maintained a normal weight for her body structure, and often holds speaking engagements warning young women about the dangers of eating disorders, while continuing work as an actress.

 Personal life

-Gold met her husband Roby Marshall through Growing Pains co-star Joanna Kerns.
-Marshall served as a consultant on the true crime miniseries Blind Faith, about the 1984 contract killing of Roby’s mother, Maria, arranged by Roby’s father, Robert.
-Kerns portrayed Maria in the miniseries.

-Gold and Marshall married on October 8, 1994, and have four sons, Sage Gold, Bailey Vincent, Aiden Michael, and Dylan Christopher.
+Gold and Roby Marshall married on October 8, 1994, and have four sons, Sage Gold, Bailey Vincent, Aiden Michael, and Dylan Christopher.

 In 2003, Gold wrote the book Room to Grow: An Appetite for Life with Julie McCarron, about Gold's struggle with and eventual recovery from anorexia.

-In 2005, Gold pleaded guilty to a September 3rd, 2004 incident of felony drunken driving.
-The SUV she was driving had veered off the highway and rolled down an embankment, causing injuries to her husband and two sons.
+In 2005, Gold pleaded guilty to a September 3, 2004 incident of felony drunken driving.
+The SUV she was driving, had veered off the highway and rolled down an embankment, causing injuries to her husband and two sons.
 As a result, she was placed on three years' probation and ordered to complete 30 days of work release and 240 hours of community service.

-Her three younger sisters are Missy (best known as Katie on Benson), Brandy (best known as Alexis on St. Elsewhere) and Jessie, who has had a variety of guest spots.